 Once the patient makes some proactive changes to their social relationships, they’ll follow up with the results at the next session.
 The patient and therapist will then discuss any positive and negative feelings brought on by these changes and continue to develop potential solutions and new interpersonal strategies.

 The final phase of IPT treatment mainly helps a patient prepare for life beyond their weekly sessions.
-This can be a particularly sensitive phase, as many people undergoing IPT are already dealing with big changes, and those who struggle to maintain relationships may come to appreciate the rapport they develop with their therapist.
+This can be a particularly sensitive phase, as many people undergoing IPT are already dealing with significant changes, and those who struggle to maintain relationships may come to appreciate the rapport they develop with their therapist.

 What to Expect in IPT